War Time

 Capital has always moved faster than people.

 Merchant families in Renaissance Florence kept assets across Venice, Bruges, and Lyon.
-Not for elegance.
-For survival.
+They did it for survival.
+Elegance was incidental.

 The Rothschilds built a network across five cities and five nations precisely because they understood that no single sovereign could be trusted with everything.

-This is not modern wisdom.
-It is ancient practice, newly available to individuals who are not dynasties, who do not command armies or diplomatic channels, but who hold private keys.
+This is ancient practice, newly available to individuals who are not dynasties, who do not command armies or diplomatic channels, but who hold private keys.

 VI.
 Portable Wealth Is a Moral Position

-There is a philosophical argument, not merely a practical one, for keeping a portion of your wealth outside the reach of any institution.
+There is a philosophical argument here, not merely a practical one, for keeping a portion of your wealth outside the reach of any institution.

 It is the argument for individual autonomy against collective coercion.